aws/awsui-documentation/components/expandable-section.md

 # Expandable section (ExpandableSection)

-Enables a user to expand or collapse a section.
-Use expandable sections when you have multiple sections on a page, and you want to enable users to see one or more sections at a time.
+With expandable selection, users can expand or collapse a section.
+Use expandable sections when you have multiple sections on a page, and you want to allow users to see one or more sections at a time.
 Expandable sections are collapsed by default.